Course Presentation

 #Aim

-The aim of the course is to provide insight into the advanced cognitive objects of Clinical Embryology and Biology of Human Reproduction.
-The innovative educational framework of this program promotes the development of critical thinking and upgrades the participants’ academic background encompassing thorough understanding of “state-of-the-art” advances.
+The aim of the ACE Course is to provide insight into the advanced cognitive objects of Clinical Embryology and Biology of Human Reproduction.
+Its innovative educational framework is designed to foster critical thinking, strengthen participants’ academic background, and promote an integrated comprehension of state-of-the-art scientific and technological advancements in the field.

-From the optimal operation of the clinical embryology and andrology laboratories, and the methodology employed for quality control, to the current and novel approaches on embryo culture and evaluation of the embryo’s competency, this course covers the A to Z of Clinical Embryology and Biology or Reproduction Practices from theory to practical aspects.
+Covering the full spectrum of Clinical Embryology and Reproductive Biology, the curriculum encompasses topics ranging from the optimal operation of embryology and andrology laboratories and the methodology employed for quality control, to the current and novel approaches on embryo culture and evaluation of the embryo’s competency.
+Through this holistic approach, this course covers the A to Z of Clinical Embryology and Biology or Reproduction Practices from theory to practical aspects.

 #Teaching Modules